YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Younger patients need particular caution.
 If hair loss is still active, a transplant can create a strong front while the native hair behind it keeps thinning.
 That point should not be taken to mean surgery is never possible, but the design has to be more conservative and the medication discussion should be responsible.
 A clinic that ignores future hair loss is not giving the patient the full decision.

 Do not decide by country, price, or package alone.
 Decide by the quality of the medical plan.
-The clinic should explain your diagnosis, donor capacity, graft range, hairline design, technique choice, aftercare, follow up, and the surgeon’s role before you commit.
+Before you commit, the clinic has to explain your diagnosis, donor capacity, graft range, hairline design, technique choice, aftercare, follow up, and the surgeon’s role.

 If the clinic becomes vague when you ask detailed questions, slow down.
-When this is always yes, slow down.
+When every answer is yes, slow down.
 If the plan is built around maximum grafts without donor protection, slow down.
 If the surgeon is hidden behind coordinators, slow down.

 Turkey can offer excellent hair transplant surgery when the clinic is chosen carefully.
 It can also create serious harm when surgery is sold like a travel package.
-The safest decision is the one where you understand both the benefit and the limit before a single graft is taken from your donor area.
+Commit only when you understand both the benefit and the limit before a single graft is taken from your donor area.

-At Diamond Hair Clinic, I would rather give a patient a slower, more conservative answer than sell an operation that does not protect his future.
-A good result is not only about what grows in 12 months.
-It is about whether the result still looks natural as the patient ages and as hair loss continues.
+At Diamond Hair Clinic, I give the slower, more conservative answer when that protects the patient’s future.
+A natural result has to grow well at 12 months and still make sense as the patient ages and as hair loss continues.

 If Turkey gives you a clear surgeon, a clear donor plan, realistic density expectations, careful aftercare, and enough time to recover, the advantage can be real.
 If Turkey gives you mainly a cheap number and a quick date, the advantage may disappear the moment the donor area is damaged.